Tribute Dinner honoring Marcus Samuelsson

 7:00 pm - 11:00 PM

 The Festival is honored to pay tribute to the outstanding accomplishments of the culinary community’s beloved Chef Marcus Samuelsson and beverage industry’s revered leader Jim Clerkin.
-This year’s Tribute Dinner will be as vibrant as the careers of these two hospitality pioneers, with Master of Ceremonies Andrew Zimmern guiding guests through a night of live jazz music, dancing and - of course - exceptional wine and food.
+This year’s Tribute Dinner will be as vibrant as the careers of these two hospitality pioneers, with Masters of Ceremonies Andrew Zimmern and Melba Wilson guiding guests through a night of live jazz music and - of course - exceptional wine and food.
 The dinner itself will include distinct touches designed to recognize the life and accomplishments of the late Leah Chase, legendary chef known as the Queen of Creole Cuisine from New Orleans, LA.
+The evening will also pay special homage to Florida International University professor, the late Chip Cassidy, whose commitment to beverage education was the driving force behind the establishment of the Southern Wine & Spirits Beverage Management Center at the School, with the expansion of the Chip Cassidy Endowment Fund.

-Among the evening’s highlights will be an extravagant LIVE AUCTION and interactive fundraising experience benefiting the Chaplin School of Hospitality & Tourism Management at Florida International University.
+Among the evening’s highlights will be a LIVE AUCTION and interactive fundraising experience benefiting the Chaplin School of Hospitality & Tourism Management at Florida International University.

 Samuelsson is a highly-acclaimed chef and international restaurateur, with over 30 restaurant locations spanning the United States, England, Sweden, Norway, and Bermuda.
 The popular culinary television personality is also the winner of multiple James Beard Foundation awards and author of several bestselling cookbooks.
 Samuelsson was the youngest chef to receive a three-star review from The New York Times.
 He is a committed cultural explorer and philanthropist, serving as a co-producer of the annual Harlem EatUp! festival and inspiring others to celebrate life through food in their own communities and beyond.